Radionuclides

 How safe are the limits?

-The levels set in Regulation 2016/52 are based on the following assumption: A person consuming a diet containing 10% of food contaminated at the maximum level will, over one year, receive a dose of ionising radiation of 1 millisievert (mSv).
-1 mSv corresponds to the acceptable annual dose limit for a human being; the potential dose of 1mSv from the diet will be in addition to any other ionising radiation, natural or otherwise, received by that person.
+A person consuming a diet containing 10% of food contaminated at the maximum level will, over 1 year, receive a dose of ionising radiation of 1 millisievert (mSv).
+1 mSv corresponds to the acceptable annual dose limit for a human being; the potential dose of 1 mSv from the diet will be in addition to any other ionising radiation, natural or otherwise, received by that person.

 Notes on the units used to describe radioactivity

-The limits are set in Bq/kg (becquerel per kilogram).
-A becquerel is an amount of radiation emitted equal to the number of disintegrations per second the radionuclide undergoes.
 Roughly speaking, the more becquerels, the more the harmful radiation, but this may be misleading, because there are different types of radiation (alpha, beta, gamma and neutron radiation), each with its own adverse health effect.
-In addition, the health effect depends on prameters such as the food, its consumption and the age of the consumer.
+In addition, the health effect depends on parameters such as the food, its consumption and the age of the consumer.

-One millisievert (1 mSv) corresponds to the acceptable annual dose limit for a human being.
+1 millisievert (1 mSv) corresponds to the acceptable annual dose limit for a human being.
 The sievert is a derived unit that describes a dose of radiation in terms of the biological effect that it has on the human body.
 The definition of the sievert depends on the relationship between the radiation and the effect on the human body, and is determined by the International Commission on Radiological Protection.